 Can I install a wood burning stove in a house with Mechanical Ventilation Heat Recovery (MVHR)?

 The DIBt stove test is the only test that looks for potential leakage when the stove is under pressure and when subjected to thermal and mechanical stress.
 It will specifically check that the stove‘s door seal maintains air-tightness, even after being opened and closed at least 6,000 times.
 Interestingly the new CE EN16510 standard for stoves, which will eventually replace the current EN13240 / EN13229 in the next few years, will incorporate a similar optional room seal test for DEAS appliances.
-Alternatively you could also consider a stove from a reputable manufacturer, who has specifically made a declaration that their DEAS stove provides a 100% room seal and would also be safe to use with MVHR e.g. Fondis.
+Alternatively you could also consider a stove from a reputable manufacturer, who has specifically made a declaration that their DEAS stove provides a 100% room seal and would also be safe to use with MVHR for example, Fondis inset stoves.

-When using a DEAS stove with MVHR, particular attention should be paid to the seal on the external air ducting connections as well joints on the flue pipe and other flue system components.
-Once installed the stove should undergo a number of rigorous worst-case scenario spillage tests (see Hetas DEAS Technical Notes) with the MVHR set at maximum extraction – ideally undertaken in conjunction with the MVHR engineer.
+When using a DEAS stove with MVHR, particular attention should also be paid to the seal on the external air ducting connections as well joints on the flue pipe and other flue system components.
+During commissioning the stove should undergo a number of rigorous worst-case scenario BS8303 spillage tests (see Hetas DEAS Technical Notes) with the MVHR set at maximum extraction – ideally undertaken in conjunction with the MVHR engineer.
 The stove owner should also be aware of the need to minimise the time the stove door is left open during refuelling (a self-closing door is therefore ideal) and the need to regularly clean the MVHR air filters and service the MVHR unit.

 Please note The installation of the CO detector (which is a mandatory component of all safe stove installations) should not be considered as a substitute for carrying out the correct BS8303 (2019) spillage tests during the commissioning of the appliance.